-We anticipate that by the end of 2019 we will deliver a prototype real-time spatial prioritization tool with a simple user interface.
+By the end of 2019 we will deliver a prototype real-time spatial prioritization tool with a simple user interface.
 Once the prototype is built, we will seek additional funding to develop a more advanced user interface and long-term plan for sustaining the tool and expand the inputs to include other factors such as individual species models.
-By the end of 2018, we’ll have completed a prototype of the tool that includes landscape integrity and a methodology for incorporating connectivity.

 The team behind the tool

 This tool is being developed by a team within the larger Cascadia Climate Adaptation Strategy that is led by Andrew Shirk (University of Washington – Climate Impacts Group), Greg Kehm (Greg Kehm Associates),Meade Krosby (University of Washington), David Thau (World Wildlife Fund), Carly Vynne (Osprey Insights), Tanya Birch (Google), and Jen Watkins (Conservation Northwest).
 Sonia Hall of SAH Ecologia LLC has been contracted by US Fish and Wildlife Service to conduct facilitated workshops throughout Cascadia to engage stakeholders in 2019.